costapt/costapt.github.io/_posts/2016-07-09-batch-norm-alt.markdown

 \end{align}
 $$

 So far so good.
-The next are a bit more longer, but once you get the process of the chain rule they are just as simple.
+The next expressions are a bit longer, but once you get the process of the chain rule they are just as simple.

 $$